 Fork Lake is relatively smaller, but a scenic fork-shaped lake located within Lac La Biche County, Alberta ("County"), and is known for a variety of recreational activities such as swimming and boating.
+However, there is a concern that declining water quality in the lake is limiting the opportunities of recreational activities.
 Therefore, it is important that the lake water quality be monitored.